Skip to main content

 Increment delta values can be either float or integer.
 An integer delta value will be converted into a float if the server-side type is a float.
 A float delta-value will be converted and truncated into an integer if the server-side value is an integer.

-Returns: The new value after the increment, in the 'bins' part of the record under the bin name.
+The new value after the increment, in the 'bins' part of the record under the bin name.

 The writeFlags and context are described at the top of this page.

 Order: A list newly created with increment is always unordered.
-Once a list is created its order can only be modified with set_order.
+Once a list is created its order can only be modified with setOrder.

-Note on Write Flags
+Note on flags:

 Write flags can be combined to alter the behavior of the operation.
 For example, ADD_UNIQUE | NO_FAIL will fail gracefully without throwing an exception if the element already exists.